Distance: 52-mile lollipop

 You can start this ride anywhere along the route, and it’s equally good in either direction.
 I start at the intersection of Corning Rd. and Black Butte Rd. because it’s the spot closest to Hwy 5, and I ride in whichever direction gives me a tailwind on the Black Butte Rd. leg, which is the straightest, flattest, and least scenic (read: most boring) leg of the route.
 My description goes clockwise, since the prevailing winds are northerly.

 Ride Black Butte Rd. to Newville Rd., passing almond orchards whose blossoms are spectacular for about two weeks in late February or early March.
 Note the buffalo ranch on your R, with grazing buffalo in season.
 Mt.
 Shasta is to the north, smack dab behind you and prominent on a clear day.
 Mt.
 Lassen is to the east, over your shoulder on your L. At Newville Road go R. You’re paralleling the shore of Black Butte Reservoir, but don’t expect lake views.
-Do two impressive rollers, and the climbing for the ride is over unless you add the optional extension of Round Mountain Rd. (see below).
+After two impressive rollers, the climbing for the ride is over unless you add the optional extension of Round Mountain Rd. (see below).